1972 Singaporean general election: Political parties

 The ruling PAP sought to reinforce its position by portraying opposition parties as "lacking credibility and coherence".
 The PAP criticised opposition groups for what it described as inconsistent and opportunistic political manoeuvres, which, in their view, diminished public confidence in these parties.
 Emphasising Singapore's rapid economic development, including successful public housing projects and increasing standards of living, the PAP argued that such progress demonstrated the effectiveness of its governance model.
 The party further suggested that political diversity risked causing internal divisions and "squabbling" that could undermine national unity and impede policy implementation during a critical period of nation-building.

 Barisan Sosialis (BS) renounced its boycott strategy and attempted to make a comeback, while the Workers' Party (WP) saw its rejuvenation with the introduction of its new secretary-general, also lawyer and former district judge, J. B. Jeyaretnam, who would later become the inaugural opposition Member of Parliament in 1981; former leader and ex-Chief Minister David Marshall contemplated standing as an independent, but ultimately did not run due to a stingray wound.
-PAP candidate and architect Ong Teng Cheong, who made his debut in the election, would later serve as a Deputy Prime Minister and also the first-elected and fifth President of Singapore.

 Other opposition parties included the United National Front (UNF), the People's Front (PF) and the Pertubuhan Kebangsaan Melayu Singapura (PKMS).
 Attempts to form a unified electoral pact among the opposition were unsuccessful, leading to a fragmented opposition that split the anti-PAP vote across constituencies.
 As a result, a significant number of opposition candidates lost their election deposits.
 Opposition leaders also criticised what they viewed as the dominance of the PAP in political institutions, limited media access and restrictions on political expression, which they argued hindered the development of a viable multi-party system and constrained voters' political choices.